Atlys

 Can I transit through the UK without a visa?

-Indians need a transit visa for the UK.
-A Direct Airside Transit Visa (DATV, £43) covers airside-only layovers.
-A Visitor in Transit Visa (£79) covers layovers requiring landside passage.
-Some travellers with valid US, Canadian, Australian, or New Zealand visas may be exempt — verify your specific situation.
+Depends on your passport and onward travel.
+Visa-requiring nationalities typically need a Direct Airside Transit Visa (DATV, £43) for airside-only layovers or a Visitor in Transit Visa (£79) for layovers requiring landside passage.
+Some travellers with valid US, Canadian, Australian, or New Zealand visas may be exempt, verify your specific situation.

 What is the minimum salary for a UK Skilled Worker visa in 2026?